 Before proceeding, please note that this article assumes you have a copy of your

-Keyfinder retrieve product keys from unbootable Windows installations.
+Keyfinder retrieves product keys from unbootable Windows installations.
 It also has a community-updated configuration file that retrieves product keys for many other applications.

-Windows\System32\config) as KeyFinder doesn’t allow you to select the
+Windows\System32\config) as KeyFinder doesn’t allow you to choose the

 SOFTWARE (registry hive) file directly.